-Compared to other US cities over 50,000, Niagara Falls water quality ranks in the low-mid range for contamination.
+Compared to other US cities, Niagara Falls water quality ranks in the middle range for contamination.

-Most of their 23 contaminants (minimum) are related to water treatment and have cancer-causing attributes.
+Most of their 25 contaminants are related to water treatment and have cancer-causing attributes.

 Others, like Radium and Nitrates, can be naturally occurring or side effects of industrial activity: runoff, pesticides, etc.

 Let’s look closer at what’s in Niagara Falls water.